sunny-mittal/data-structures/README.md

 phil = BinaryTree.new('Phil', craig, eddie)
 root = BinaryTree.new('Tim', jony, phil)

-root.pre_order(true) #=> ["Tim", "Jony", "Dan", "Katie", "Peter", "Andrea", "Phil", "Craig", "Eddie"] root.in_order(true) #=> ["Dan", "Jony", "Peter", "Katie", "Andrea", "Tim", "Craig", "Phil", "Eddie"] root.post_order(true) #=> ["Dan", "Peter", "Andrea", "Katie", "Jony", "Craig", "Eddie", "Phil", "Tim"]
+root.pre_order #=> ["Tim", "Jony", "Dan", "Katie", "Peter", "Andrea", "Phil", "Craig", "Eddie"] root.in_order #=> ["Dan", "Jony", "Peter", "Katie", "Andrea", "Tim", "Craig", "Phil", "Eddie"] root.post_order #=> ["Dan", "Peter", "Andrea", "Katie", "Jony", "Craig", "Eddie", "Phil", "Tim"]
 ```

 ### How it works

 The binary tree is simple data structure that stores a node value and pointers to the left and/or right subtrees, if specified.
 The search methods are simple variations of each other: `pre_order` starts at a root node, traverses left, and then traverses right; `in_order` traverses left, visits the root, then traverses right; and `post_order` traverses left, traverses right, and then visits the root.
-The `true` parameter is necessary to ensure that the search results don't get concatenated to previous search results.